lham/tonguetwister/docs/format-spec/chunks/THUM.md

 ## Chunk header

-The structure of the thumbnail header is:
+The structure of the chunk header is:

 Ref.   | Bytes | Type   | Name    | Description
 ---    | ---:  | ---    | ---     | ---